-Ricardo has lobbied with both The House of Representatives and the Senate in Washington D.C. for the AFL-CIO and worked with Joint Council’s legislative departments throughout the country.
+Ricardo has lobbied with both The House of Representatives and the Senate in Washington D.C. for labor law changes and worked with Joint Council’s legislative departments throughout the country.
 Additionally, Ricardo worked with union outreach programs in the UK and Latin American countries in Central and South America to help promote labor law change in economically struggling countries.

-While working with the Steelworkers, Ricardo was an international Organizing director, working on campaigns as well as corporate organizing campaigns in the glass, rubber, meatpacking, processing, retail, warehousing, steel and healthcare industries.
+While working with the Steelworkers, Ricardo was an Organizing official, working on campaigns as well as corporate organizing campaigns in the glass, rubber, meatpacking, processing, retail, warehousing, steel and healthcare industries.

-Ricardo was one of the directors charged with developing the alliance between the United Steelworkers and the California Nurses Association and the USW that merged with the Canadian Retail Employees Union, in which Ricardo initiated organizing strategies across the USA and Canada.
+Ricardo was one of the officials charged with developing the alliance between the United Steelworkers and the California Nurses Association and participate in the USW merge with the Canadian Retail Employees Union, in which Ricardo initiated organizing strategies across the USA and Canada.

 Ricardo was also a representative on the USW Steel pack industrial pattern bargaining committee and Strike coordinator.

-Ricardo worked with Richard Bensinger on organizing strategies across the country while Richard served as a labor consultant for the USW.
-Bensinger who at one point servied as the AFL-CIO’S National Organizing Coordinator to develop and train advanced healthcare and non-healthcare organizing strategies.
+Ricardo coordinated with Richard Bensinger on organizing strategies across the country while Richard served as a labor consultant for the USW.
+Bensinger who at one point servied as the AFL-CIO’S National Organizing Coordinator and worked to develop advanced healthcare and non-healthcare organizing strategies.
 Bensinger was instrumental in the development of the George Meaney National Labor College in Silver Spring, Maryland.
 The National Labor College was an independent institution of higher learning and had become fully accredited by the Middle States Association of Colleges and Schools and also served as the UAW organizing director under UAW President Bob King

 During this time, Ricardo worked and coordinated with many international unions including the: